 Relationship status was determined by two items.
 One question asked participants if they were currently married, separated, divorced, widowed, or never married.
 Another question asked unmarried participants whether they were currently living with someone in a steady, marriage-like relationship.
-Participants who responded "Married" to the first question or "Yes" to the second item were coded as in a relationship; 0 =not in a relationship).
+Participants who responded "Married" to the first question or "Yes" to the second item were coded as in a relationship (1 = in a relationship; 0 = not in a relationship).